SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### html tool > templates

 If you want to reuse the content of a html tool, you can create your own templates.
 This function is found in the __media__ tab.
-After finishing the edit of your template, click __save__ __as__ __new__ __template__ and give the template a name in the dialogue box that appears.
-To load a template, click __load template__ and choose one from the list in the dialogue box.
+After finishing the edit of your template, click __save__ __as__ __new__ __template__ and give the template a name in the dialog box that appears.
+To load a template, click __load template__ and choose one from the list in the dialog box.

 ### html tool > submit, delete, or cancel

-Finally, you have to quit the dialogue.
+Finally, you have to quit the dialog.
 If everything is the way you want it, choose __submit__ and the text field will be loaded on the weave.
-To discard changes to the content, cancel the dialogue box.
+To discard changes to the content, cancel the dialog box.
 If you want to delete the whole HTML field, including all content in it, click __delete__.
 Unintended deletions are restorable via __commands__ – __restore deleted tools__."In that location you can also learn how to restore deleted tools.

 ---